JetBrains/kotlin-web-site/docs/topics/jvm/jvm-create-project-with-spring-boot.md

    ![Set up Spring Boot project](spring-boot-project-view.png){width=400}

-   The generated Gradle project corresponds to Maven's standard directory layout:
+   The generated Gradle project corresponds to the Maven's standard directory layout:
    * There are packages and classes under the `main/kotlin` folder that belong to the application.
    * The entry point to the application is the `main()` method of the `DemoApplication.kt` file.